jb3/rdns/README.md

 # RDNS

-RDNS is a small CLI utility for performing single and bulk reverse DNS (PTR) lookups.
+RDNS is a small Rust CLI utility for performing single and bulk reverse DNS (PTR) lookups.

 ## Usage